opencomputeproject/HWMgmt-DeviceMgr-DeviceManager/README.md

 The device can implement the Redfish Service on an out-of-band platform entity (e.g. BMC) or on an in-band entity (e.g software agent).

-The Redfish Service should be conformant to the OCP Baseline Profile.
+The Redfish Service on the platform should be conformant to the OCP Baseline Profile.
 The [OCP Baseline profile](https://github.com/opencomputeproject/HWMgmt-OCP-Profiles) prescribes the required [Redfish interface](http://dmtf.org/redfish) support.

-The Linux Foundation OpenBMC repository contains source for a BMC firmware image with is conformant to the OCP Baseline profile.
+The Linux Foundation [OpenBMC repository](https://github.com/openbmc) contains source for a BMC firmware image with is conformant to the OCP Baseline profile.

 The [OCP DM-PSME repository](https://github.com/opencomputeproject/DM-Redfish-PSME) contains an software agent for a Linux OS.
 The image has been used by Edgecore on their XGS-PON/GPON vOLTs and ONL/SONIC switches.